pantheon-systems/documentation/source/partials/migrate-add-files-only-drupal.md

 You can use the Pantheon Dashboard, SFTP, or Rsync to upload your site's files.

-Follow the steps below to export a `tar.gz` or `.zip` file of the files in your directory.
+Follow the steps below to export a `tar.gz` or `.zip` file of your directory files.

 1. Navigate to your Drupal site's root directory to run this command: